AgenticData: An Agentic Data Analytics System for Heterogeneous Data: Data Profiling

+To maximize the utility of unstructured or semi-structured data, we perform schema extraction and construct a semantic catalog for their profiling.
+Schema extraction derives structured tables, while semantic catalog construction creates a semantic vector database from the unstructured data.

+\hi{Unstructured Data With Implicit Structures.} For this type of unstructured data (e.g., tables in documents), we extract tables from the documents.
+Specifically, we begin by identifying structured or semi-structured data within files using tabular notations recognition or lightweight LLMs (e.g., MinerU~\cite{wang2024mineruopensourcesolutionprecise}).
+We then extract pertinent features from these related texts to expand the table's columns.
+These extracted tables are saved in separate files and profiled as normal structured files.

-\textbf{Semantic Catalog Construction.} The procedures outlined above leverage unstructured knowledge to improve precision.
-We use a hierarchical segmentation method for handling unstructured profile files because a single-layer approach will not satisfy the diverse RAG requirements.
-For instance, schema profiling needs precise and clear attribute details with minimal extraneous information, while planning for a specific task often requires multiple relevant paragraphs containing comprehensive domain knowledge.
-To achieve this, we first employ a cost-effective LLM (e.g., a 7B model) to divide the text into snippets.
-Next, we use an embedding model to convert these snippets into vectors, storing them alongside the original snippets in a vector database.
-Finally, we construct ANN indexes for dense and sparse vectors to accelerate semantic searching.
+\hi{Unstructured Data Without Structures.} For such unstructured data (e.g., textual documents), we profile the files with a summary generated by LLMs.
+To support semantic search on these files, we apply a hierarchical strategy to process them, as a single-layer technique fails to address the varied needs of RAG.
+For example, enhancing schema profiles requires precise and clear attribute details with minimal extraneous information, whereas planning for a particular task often demands multiple informative paragraphs that encompass extensive domain insights.
+To facilitate this, we initially utilize a small LLM (e.g., 7B) to segment the text into snippets.
+We then employ an embedding model to convert these snippets into vectors and sort them along with the original snippets in a vector database.
+To speed up semantic searches, we construct vector indexes for both dense and sparse vectors.
+After constructing the semantic snippets, we perform three steps to carry out data profiling.
+(1) Extract commonly used attributes in the unstructured data using NER~\cite{10.1145/3604931} techniques, and record these attributes as schema keywords; (2) Generate summary descriptions using LLMs; (3) Embed and index the summary descriptions.